-- During the delay, you are eligible to receive up to $10,000 for your medical expense
+- During the delay, you are eligible to receive up to $10,000 for your medical expenses.

 The Los Angeles delayed workers’ compensation claim lawyers at Hinden & Breslavsky can help you if your claim has been denied.
-We understand the various processes involved and, with over 45 years of legal experience, we know what it takes to fight for the maximum compensation you are owed.
+We understand the various processes involved and, with over 150 combined years of legal experience, we know what it takes to fight for the maximum compensation you are owed.

 Our team has represented thousands of injured workers throughout California and successfully recovered over $900 million.
 We are prepared to guide you throughout each stage of the process, answering your questions and addressing your concerns along the way.